chilupa/500th-rule-of-photography/README.md

 # 500th Rule of Photography 📷

 Very useful app for photographers for their Astrophotography shots.
+This app calculates you the shutter speed for the camera based on the camera sensor type and focal length of the lens you are using.

 ## Tools 🧰